 Lars Anders Tomter’s international solo career started in 1987/88 when he toured extensively in the United States and Germany with the prestigious Norwegian Chamber Orchestra under its director Iona Brown.
 Since then his appearances as a viola soloist has been greeted with the highest public and critical acclaim throughout Europe and the United States, such as Vienna Musikverein, New York’s Carnegie Hall, London’s Wigmore Hall, Konzerthaus Berlin and the Kölner Philharmonie.

-Lars Anders Tomter is a regular guest at important festivals such as BBC Proms, Lockenhaus, Kissingen Summer, Mondseetage, Schleswig-Holstein, Schwetzingen, Styriarte, Verbier as well as at a number of festivals in Scandinavia.
+Lars Anders Tomter is a regular guest at important festivals such as BBC Proms, Beethovenfest Bonn, Lockenhaus, Kissingen Summer, Mondseetage, Moritzburg, Schleswig-Holstein, Schwetzingen, Styriarte and Verbier.
 He was the co-founder and co-artistic director of the Risør Chamber Music Festival.
-Together with pianist Kathryn Stott he is artistic of the festival Fjord Classics which had its first edition in 2017.
-His large repertoire includes all major contemporary works, and he has recorded for Simax, Naxos, Virgin Classics, NMC, Somm and Chandos.
+Since 2017, he is artistic director of the festival Fjord Classics.

-Lars Anders Tomter is a Professor at the State Academy in Oslo, supervising a number of Norway's most talented string players.
+Lars Anders Tomter is a professor at the State Academy in Oslo and at the University of Music and Performing Arts in Frankfurt am Main.
 He plays a Gasparo da Salo viola dated from 1590.